IDEAS-Lab-Purdue/ARTEMIS/README.md

 - Contains the MLP model trained on the MIMIC dataset in Phase 3 described above in the `mimic` section.

 NB.
 The Random Forest models were too large to upload here.
 The SVM one over one model was not saved either.

+## `GUI`
+- Contains code for the triage display website we created as part of ARTEMIS.